A neighborhood-first and local-first art fair held outdoors in the middle of Dallas' Deep Ellum district.

-Organized by Decent Collective in partnership with The Deep Ellum Foundation and several neighborhood businesses, the event exists to showcase local creators and pay homage to the spirit of artistic expression that has thrived in Deep Ellum for over 100 years and support the local businesses within the area.
+Organized by Decent Collective in collaboration with several neighborhood businesses, the event exists to showcase local creators and pay homage to the spirit of artistic expression that has thrived in Deep Ellum for over 100 years and support the local businesses within the area.

 - 2 days of shopping

 - Art, crafts, handmade goods, apparel, and more!

 - Family friendly